-AR Testing – The Wood for the Trees
+AR testing - the wood for the trees

 We've developed strong proprietary scripts for AR testing & VR testing.
 Key to testing Augmented Reality is understanding requirements.